ai-hounders/samba-emergency-response-agents/backend/event_impact_analysis.md

 **2. Impact of Weather on the Event**

-The current weather conditions in the area are characterized by overcast clouds, with a temperature of 281.51 K (8.36°C) and a relative humidity of 75%.
-The wind speed is 0.77 m/s (1.73 mph), with a direction of 74° (east-northeast).
-The forecast indicates that the weather conditions will remain similar over the next 24 hours, with a slight increase in temperature and a decrease in relative humidity.
+The current weather conditions in the area are characterized by clear skies, with a temperature of 281.14 K (7.99°C) and a relative humidity of 79%.
+The wind speed is 1.54 m/s (3.45 mph) from the northeast.
+The forecast indicates that the weather will remain dry and hot, with increasing cloud cover and a chance of scattered clouds.

-The weather conditions are expected to have a moderate impact on the wildfire, with the overcast clouds potentially reducing the fire's spread.
-However, the dry conditions and moderate winds may still facilitate the fire's growth.
+The weather conditions are expected to have a significant impact on the wildfire, with the dry and hot conditions exacerbating the fire's intensity and spread.
+The wind direction and speed may also facilitate the spread of the fire towards the northwest.

+**Weather Forecast:**

+* Temperature: 281.14 K (7.99°C)
+* Relative Humidity: 79%
+* Wind Speed: 1.54 m/s (3.45 mph)
+* Wind Direction: Northeast
+* Cloud Cover: Increasing cloud cover with a chance of scattered clouds

 **3. Image Analysis**